vlimki/vlimki.dev/src/posts/notes-shilov.md

 called determinate.
 If it has at least two solution, it is called indeterminate.
 The basic problems of studying a system are:

-1. Whether the system is compatible or incompatible;
+1. Whether the ystem is compatible or incompatible;

 2. If the system is compatible, to find whether it is determinate or indeterminate;